 2024 Voters Guide

-Santa Barbara South Coast Chamber of Commerce is proud to present our 2024 Voters Guide.
 Part of the Chamber’s charter and mission is to connect business with the government in meaningful ways.
 Our annual Voters Guide is not meant to tell you who or what to vote for.
 That is up to you.
 Our job is to identify the candidates and measures that are most aligned with our pro-business mission, as it relates to the quality of life in our communities.

 The Chamber sent questionnaires to candidates running for Districts 3 and 4 and Mayor in the City of Goleta, Districts 2, 3, and 4 in Carpinteria, and Districts 1, 2, and 3 in Santa Barbara.
+Below you will find the answers provided by each candidate.

 The Santa Barbara South Coast Chamber of Commerce also sponsors the South Coast Business Action Fund, a group of business leaders who work together for pro-business political action.
 We also endorse business-friendly candidates and raise money to help elect Chamber supported candidates, and recruit business leaders to run for office.
 Visit BAF.SBSCChamber.com to learn more or to donate today.